SethHibpshman/MorseDeck-Terminal/README.md

 The project was designed and built from scratch for **EENG 163: Introduction to Embedded Systems** at Eastern Washington University, covering real-time signal generation, hardware input handling, OLED display rendering, and inter-device communication.

 ## Functionality

 ### Operating Modes

-The device has with three selectable operating modes, accessible from the settings menu:
+The device has three selectable operating modes, accessible from the settings menu:

 | Mode | Description |
 |---|---|